 - 1. Switch on the machine, select the TIG function with the TIG/MMA/Mig selector switch. - 2.
-Insert the power cable plug of the Tig torch into the Negative socket on the front of the machine and tighten it. - 3.
-Insert the earth cable plug into the Positive socket on the front of the machine and tighten it. - 4.
-Connect the gas line of the Tig torch to regulator and connect the regulator to the gas cylinder.
+Insert the power cable plug of the TIG torch into the Euro socket on the front of the machine and tighten it. - 3.
+Insert the earth cable plug into the Positive socket on the front of the machine and tighten it. - Insert the weld power cable into the negative socket on the front of the machine and tighten it. - 5.
+Connect the gas line of the TIG torch to regulator and connect the regulator to the gas cylinder.

-(5) Assemble front end parts of the TIG torch
+(6) Assemble front end parts of the TIG torch.

-(6) Carefully open the valve of the gas cylinder, set the flow to 6-10 l/min
+(7) Carefully open the valve of the gas cylinder, set the flow to 6-10 l/min

-(7) Set the welding current using the amperage control dial
+(8) Set the welding current using the amperage control dial.

-LIFT ARC DC TIG Operation
+LIFT ARC DC TIG OPERATION

-Lift Arc ignition allows the arc to be started easily in DC Tig by simply touching the tungsten to the work piece and lifting it up to start the arc.
+Lift Arc ignition allows the arc to be started easily in DC TIG by simply touching the tungsten to the work piece and lifting it up to start the arc.
 This prevents the tungsten tip sticking to the work piece and breaking the tip from the tungsten electrode.
 There is a particular technique called "rocking the cup" used in the Lift Arc process that provides easy use of the Lift Arc function.